 There are three scenarios to consider.
 Think of them as Bad, Worse and Dreadful.
 Bad is when water rises up around a parked car.
 It gets into the passenger compartment, soaking carpets, seats and electronics.
 It fills the engine bay, diluting or washing away lubricating oils and replacing them with dirt and grit.
 And it can get into the braking system, fuel tank and fuel lines.

 Worse is when the vehicle was driven into flood water.
 This happens a lot with flooded underpasses.
-The driver plows through what looks like a few inches of water, only to find it's much deeper.
+The driver plows through what looks like a few inches of water, only to find that it’s much deeper.
 Water gets drawn through the intake system and into the engine.
 Unlike the fuel and air mixture the engine expects, water is incompressible, so as the pistons rise in flooded cylinders the engine locks solid, often sustaining severe damage in the process.

 Dreadful is when the flooding is from sea water.
 While the immediate damage is the same as for river or rain water, salt water is far more corrosive and the long-term consequences even more destructive.